GridGain-Demos/ignite-prometheus/README.md

 ## Building

-Build a copy of the "exporter":
+Build a copy of the required libraries:

 ```shell
 mvn package
 ```

-This is the code that links the Open Census metrics with Prometheus.
+This module is not strictly necessary.
+You can "manually" create the list of dependent JAR files.
+I found this easier.

 ## Running